XcalableMP/manual/en/shadow_reflect.rst

    lower bounds are equal, as shown by width(/periodic/1:1) in the above example, you can abbreviate it as width(/periodic/1).

-Multidimensional shadow
+Multi-dimensional shadow
 -----------------------

-The shadow directive and reflect construct can be applied to arrays that is distributed in multiple dimensions.
+The shadow directive and reflect construct can be applied to distributed arrays multiple dimensions.
 The following programs are the examples for two-dimensional distribution.

 * XMP/C program